-Heather Buisman is an Innovation Analyst with OPSI focused on innovation within public sector systems, country scans, and stakeholder engagement.
+Heather Buisman is an Innovation Analyst with OPSI focused on innovation capacity building within public sector systems, innovation scans, the innovation declaration and stakeholder engagement.
 Heather is passionate about fostering cross-sectoral, intergovernmental and interdepartmental collaboration to find innovative solutions to complex policy challenges.
 Prior to joining OPSI, she worked in various capacities within the Government of Canada, focusing particularly on innovation, Gender Based Analysis + and diversity and inclusion across numerous departments.
 Heather studied Defence and Security Policy, focusing on allied interoperability and diversity and inclusion in military recruitment and retention.

 Angela Hanson is an Innovation Specialist at OPSI.
 She leads work around innovation methods, tools, and capacity-building.
 She is also the lead of the OPSI Toolkit Navigator, which guides public servants and policymakers toward resources relevant for their innovation portfolio and approach.
 Angela has been a public servant since she was born and has worked in multi-level administrations in the United States.
 Just prior to joining the OECD, Angela worked in the Office of Innovation at the City of Austin, Texas, where she focused on project-based capacity building, innovation challenges and prizes, Smart Cites ecosystem building, and innovative project teaming and resourcing.
 Prior to that, she served as the appointed Officer of Urban Forestry and Green Infrastructure for Austin, where she led multi-disciplinary teams for policy and strategic planning efforts.
 She has a passion for urban systems, narrative-based research and interventions, mountains, natural co-evolution, and psychogeography.
 She can be found on Twitter at @CivicCatalyst.